Pepper Spray Laws

 MARYLAND: Legal.
 Allows any person to carry as a reasonable precaution against danger.

 MASSACHUSETTS: Legal with restrictions. a license is required.
 Therefore, the unlicensed sale is illegal in Massachusetts.
 Massachusetts residents may only purchased from licensed Firearms Dealers in that state.
 The licensing authority is the local chief of police or other persons authorized by the locality.
 If you live in or plan on visiting Massachusetts and you want to carry pepper spray legally, their pepper spray law says you must get a FID (Firearms Identification Card).
 All you do is go to your local Massachusetts police station, show two forms of ID, fill out a form, pay $2, and wait a week.
 When you get your FID, keep it on your person (and of course, to make the FID useful, keep your pepper spray on your person as well).
+BEWARE OF CERTAIN TOWNS THAT CONSIDER ANY SELF DEFENSE ILLEGAL.
+THEY IGNORE BOTH STATE LAWS AND FEDERAL LAWS AND MAY ARREST ANYONE THAT DARES TO DEFEND THEMSELVES.

 MICHIGAN: Legal with restrictions.
 Michigan law contains size restrictions (no more than 35 grams of CS or no more than 10% OC [different companies can sell different concentrations]), and no combinations of CS and OC.
 There is a prohibition on sales to minors.